jeremystambaugh305/Capstone_Evaluating_Domestic_Electrification_Measures/README.md

 * How did you use generative AI tools to help with ideation, design thinking and code optimisation?

 ## Ethical considerations
-* I will clearly point out that the Kaggle car database do not intend to present any cost saving or CO2 results for individually identifiable Ecars.
-Even if all calculations and underlying assumptions were completely accurate doing so carries legal risks but in addition, many inaccuracies are almost certain, given the following
+* I have not presented any cost savings or CO2 results for individually identifiable Ecars.
+Even if all calculations and underlying assumptions were completely accurate doing so could carry legal risks, but many inaccuracies are inevitable given the following:-

-i) It is based on a dataset from Kaggle which was scraped from another online database in 2023 so now outdated.
-I have not verified any of the scraped data for myself and unsure if this is even possible as the source database has likely changed.
+i) My Ecar analysis is largely based on a dataset from Kaggle `Cheapestelectriccars-EVDatabase_2023.csv` which was scraped from another online database in 2023 so now outdated.
+I have not verified any of the scraped data for myself was in line with the source database as it was in 2023, if this is even possible.

 ii) I have used many other assumptions and data sources which have not been rigourously reviewed independently.

-I will therefore suitably group/round or otherwise anomymise results to ensure results are generally informative to users without allowing them to identify the cost and CO2 performance of individual Ecars.
+I therefore grouped actual Ecars into bins with different mileage ranges, calculated an archetype car for each with average range, price, battery size and efficiency, calculated and presented the cost and CO2 savings for these archetypes to be informative to users who would then research individual Ecars within these mileage range bins themselves.

 * I have obtained half hourly electricity and gas consumption from my smart meter which I intend to use to calculate the cost and CO2 benefits of Solar PV and ASHPs, but showing the data directly could identify my family's occupancy patterns facilitating burglary etc. I will conduct some analysis offline, most likely the % of solar PV I could have used on site in that year and only use this key output in subsequent analysis.
 I will then select a representative day and repeat 365 times to create a synthetic dataset and perform the same analysis on this demonstrate how I analysed the actual dataset.